slaeryan/FALCONSTRIKE/README.md

 ![FalconZero v1.0 Antiscan Result](falcon_zero_antiscan.png "FalconZero v1.0 Antiscan Result")

 ## TO-DO
-This is an alpha release version and depending on the response many more upgrades to existing functionalities are coming soon.
+This is an alpha release version and depending on the response, many more upgrades to existing functionalities are coming soon.

 Some of them are: